-Leadership skills for kids is a subject that isn’t seriously considered by parents or the public school system as often as it should be.
+Leadership skills for kids is a subject that isn’t considered by parents or the public school system as seriously as it should be.

-It’s never too early, or late for that matter, to begin teaching kids the basics in leadership development.
+It’s never too early, or too late, to begin teaching kids the basics in leadership development.

 Not surprisingly, this golden rule is also one of the most important leadership skills for kids to fully understand.
 Kids need to appreciate and respect others who may see things differently than they do.

-It's important to make your child aware of the fact that that not everything is simply black and white - that there are many shades of grey, different point of view that should always be considered.
+It's important to make your child aware of the fact that not everything is simply black and white.
+There are many shades of grey and different points of view that should always be considered and respected.

 Kids must realize that each situation they face should not necessarily be summed up as right or wrong.
-Kids need to learn to appreciate some circumstances as just 'different' that what they are used to, and because it's different, they should strive to understand it and potentially learn from it.
+Kids need to learn to appreciate some circumstances as just 'different' from what they may be used to - and because it's different, they should strive to understand and potentially learn from others.

-If you are already teaching the Golden Rule to your kids, you’re already off to a great start, but now you can begin to take the discussion to the next level.
+If you are already teaching the Golden Rule to your kids, you’re already off to a great start.
+Now you can begin to take the discussion to the next level.

-Let’s take a look now at six more top leadership skills for kids:
+Let’s take a look at six additional top leadership skills for kids:

 Listening effectively is key to good communication.

-The social aspects of teamwork are equally important.
-Children who are shielded or overprotected by parents can be handicapped when it comes down to social situations.
+The social aspects of teamwork are important to a child's development.
+Children who are shielded or overprotected by parents can be handicapped when it comes to social situations.
 Kids must learn firsthand how to get along in the world with a diverse group of opinionated individuals.
+Learning this skill early helps young people better navigate social pressures.

-The process of compromise and negotiation teaches kids to stay focused on the bigger picture versus only their personal or singular outcome.
+The process of compromise and negotiation teaches kids to stay focused on the bigger picture versus only their personal or singular interest.

 Given a large task, a child can easily become overwhelmed.
-However, by showing a child how to break down a task into smaller, bite-sized pieces will build their self confidence and provide them with a clearer vision for success.
+However, by showing a child how to break down a task into smaller, bite-sized pieces will build their self confidence and provide them with a clearer vision for how to achieve any goal.

 Kids can be taught how to better visualize through reading or listening to the tales of past achievers.
 Read often to your child.